 When you first contact our firm, you will be scheduled for an initial consultation.
-Often that consultation is with one of our partners, Brian Walters or Jake Gilbreath, or one of our senior associates, Robert Tsai or Slav Talavera.
-The initial consultation may be a phone call, a Zoom or FaceTime meeting—especially during the COVID-19 pandemic, or an in-person meeting.
+Often that consultation is with one of our partners, Brian Walters or Jake Gilbreath.
+We offer consultations via phone, Zoom, or an in-person meeting.
 At the initial consultation, we will go over:

 Let’s be straightforward; the initial consultation is nerve-wracking (sometimes for the lawyer too!).
 You’ve never met this person you’re talking to before, and now you’re supposed to talk about problems in your marriage and your family life?
 That seems like a big challenge—and it is.

 Here’s the deal—we get it.
 This isn’t fun for our clients; we know that.
 But we do our best to make our clients comfortable and encourage them regarding the most important thing in a consultation—Being Honest!!